CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ## Configure Advanced NetQ Event Notifications

 If you want to create more granular notifications based on such items as selected devices, characteristics of devices, or protocols, or you want to use a proxy server, you need more than the basic notification configuration.
-Details for creating these more complex notification configurations are included here.
+The following section includes details for creating these more complex notification configurations.

 ### Configure a Proxy Server

 To send notification messages through a proxy server instead of directly to a notification channel, you configure NetQ with the hostname and optionally a port of a proxy server.
-If no port is specified, NetQ defaults to port 80.
+If you do not specify a port, NetQ defaults to port 80.
 Only one proxy server is currently  supported.
 To simplify deployment, configure your proxy server before configuring channels, rules, or filters.

 To configure and verify the proxy server, run: